Google has been talking about mobile first indexing for a while now, and they have finally released it to the public.

 - Make certain the mobile page’s content quality is comparable to that of the desktop version.
 This means the same descriptive headings, captions, file names, and text relevant to the photos on the mobile site should be used.

-In the meantime, check our extended SEO services.
+You can also check our extended SEO services.